Select Portfolio Management, Inc.

 At Select Portfolio Management, we understand the inherent challenges between the offer of worldly riches and the call of God regarding money.
 Our advisors are both wise and gracious.
 We will meet you where you are spiritually, to provide guidance, planning and advice to meet your financial goals.

-• If you are a Christian looking to deepen your understanding of Biblical Principles and want to ensure that your financial plan is aligned for Kingdom impact then our advisors will provide you the guidance and knowledge you need to confidently and competently make righteous decisions.
+• If you are a Christian looking to deepen your understanding of Biblical Principles and want to ensure that your financial plan is aligned for Kingdom impact, then our advisors will provide you the guidance and knowledge you need to confidently and competently make righteous decisions.
 Please take a moment to visit FaithfulwithFinances.com and FaithfulwithMuch.com for more details.

-• If you are a believer who is not yet ready to make significant adjustments to your financial strategy, you will find Select Portfolio Advisors competent and sensitive to your needs and desires.
+• If you are a believer who is not yet ready to make significant adjustments to your financial strategy, you will find Select Portfolio Managment advisors competent and sensitive to your needs and desires.
 Our primary goal is to assist you in meeting your financial goals and we are primarily committed to that endeavor.

-• If you are non-Christian seeking an efficient advisory firm that applies a strategic process and diligent financial principles to their clients’ plans then Select Portfolio Management may be a perfect partner for your financial needs.
-During our 20 years in business we have found that the wisdom in God’s principles applies to everyone.
+• If you are non-Christian seeking an efficient advisory firm that applies a strategic process and diligent financial principles to their clients’ plans, then Select Portfolio Management may be a perfect partner for your financial needs.
+During our 30+ years in business we have found that the wisdom in God’s principles applies to everyone.
 If you are interested in learning how to improve your financial performance, we are happy and equipped to have a conversation about the secular application of financial stewardship.